aardaqadis/pyOS/README.md

 - **A:** temporary storage under the operating system's temporary directory
 - **B:** persistent storage in the data location selected during setup
 - **C:** user home directory in the CLI

+Open **Virtual Drives** to create additional directory-backed drives.
+Each drive has:

+- A unique name and parent location
+- A configured quota value in MB
+- Persistent or temporary storage metadata
+- A read-only configuration flag

+Double-click a registered drive or select **Open** to browse it in File Manager. **Unregister** removes its pyOS registration without deleting its directory or files.
+Quotas, storage mode, and read-only status are currently descriptive configuration metadata; pyOS does not enforce them at filesystem level.

+Custom drive definitions are stored as `virtual_drives.json` beside the GUI settings file.

 The shared setup configuration is stored in: